 More about Premature Ejaculation Cases and Their Reasons

 !
 The average continuance of an act according to the latest researches is 7.3 minutes.
 Yet still nearly half of all men (43%) finish less than in 2 minutes.
 Today this issue has a medical explanation.

 The failure in delaying ejaculation is the first and foremost symptom of premature ejaculation.
 This issue is not new.
 It is rather common and appears both during sexual intercourse and masturbation.
 The issue is normally classified into two categories:

 The lifelong excretion appears since the very first between-the-sheets experience.
 What about the secondary one?
 It usually develops after successful previous sexual experiences.

 !
-Premature excretion signs & symptoms are faced by many males, regardless of age.
-However, sometimes the signs & symptoms don’t meet the condition criteria and are treated as ones of natural variable.
+Premature ejaculation signs and symptoms are faced by many men, regardless of age.
+However, sometimes the signs and symptoms don’t meet the condition criteria and are treated as natural variables.
 And premature ejaculation is followed by normal ejaculation and period of a rapid ejection of semen.

-Full information about Preamature Ejaculation and how to treat with Dapoxetine (Priligy) read in this guides:
+Read full information about Preamature Ejaculation and how to treat with Dapoxetine (Priligy) these guides: